walidg/reddilytics/README.md

 #### Results of Common programming language Reddit community rankings:

-**Note, I added rust & swift to the list.
-However, /r/iosprogramming was the subreddit for the objective-c community, so take that into consideration through the transition**
+** Note: I added rust & swift to the list.
+However, /r/iosprogramming was the subreddit for the objective-c community, so take that into consideration through the transition **

 Sorted by Subscribers: